jeffreyleblanc/linux-knowledge/vnc--basic-connections.md

 This shows how to enable a vnc server on a machine and then connect to it.

 This is a first pass, and there are probably tweaks for ease of use and security that can be made.
+For example I don't discuss server firewall/encryption options at the moment.

 ## Setting up on the Source Machine